On This Page

 In addition, Kokanee Glacier Park is 16 km away and contains over 100 km of beginner to advanced hiking trails in spectacular alpine terrain.

-The Kokanee Nature Center is open from 8:00 am to 9:00 pm, serving locally roasted coffee and free Wi-Fi.
-Programs run daily through July and August.
+The Kokanee Nature Center is open from 8:00 am to 8:00 pm, serving locally roasted coffee and free Wi-Fi.
 Check the notices posted daily throughout the park for the activities of the day.

 Programs run throughout the camping season for all ages.
 From Jerry Rangers to evening star gazing, there is always something being offered.
 For more information, please refer to Kootenay SW Parks or join us on Facebook.